-Students discover their own creativity and awaken their imagination gaining a deeper understanding of themselves and their world through the study and practice of theatre.
-They develop an awareness of multiple perspectives by interpreting a variety of theatrical forms and by exploring the unique visions of theatre artists.
-Students gain expertise in creative problem solving, visual and kinetic literacy, oral communication, and collaboration.
+Students discover their own creativity, awaken their imaginations and gain deeper understandings of themselves and their world through the exploration of theatre and dance.
+As scholars and practitioners, students develop a broad awareness of multiple perspectives by interpreting a variety of performance forms and visions.
+In addition, students gain expertise in creative problem solving, visual and kinetic literacy, oral communication and above all, the art of collaboration.